avescodes/pedestal-workshop/README.md

 Todo-it is a sample Pedestal application developed from scratch.
 Read more information below, or in the accompanying [slides](https://speakerdeck.com/rkneufeld/web-apps-on-a-pedestal).

+A video workshop walking through the construction of this project is available in my O'Reilly webcast [Building Web Applications in Clojure](http://www.oreilly.com/pub/e/3039).

 ## Usage

 ### Pre-requisites